 An animal can be tested to determine its Black Wagyu content using the Crossbred Wagyu Test.
 This may be of value in:

-Producers who wish to do a Crossbred Wagyu Test on animals should contact AWA staff or download a DNA test request form from the AWA website.
-The form contains the instructions for the collection of the sample and testing as follows:
+Producers who wish to do a Crossbred Wagyu Test on animals should contact AWA staff or download a DNA test request.
+The form contains the instructions for the collection of the sample and testing.

 Frequently asked questions about the Crossbred Wagyu Test (CWT) are listed below.
 If you need more information, please contact us.

 Q. What is the key objective of the CWT?

 The primary objective of the CWT is the provision of an accurate, easily deployed quality assurance tool for the commercial crossbred Wagyu industry in Australia, and possibly other Wagyu producers outside Japan.
 Most Australian commercial production involves crossbreeding from Japanese Black sires and occurs without subsequent formal parent verification of the Wagyu calf crop, which requires a complex DNA-based process in multi-sire commercial environments.
 The CWT will offer a new inexpensive tool to allow producers, buyers, and processors to sample Wagyu content in commercial cattle mobs to determine optimum feeding regimes, processing, and marketing.

 A similar Quality Assurance sampling opportunity might be available to boxed beef processors, who may be packaging and promoting Wagyu beef by ‘Percentage Wagyu’ guidelines.